Los Cabos in September 2026: Deals & Storm Risk

 | Beach comfort | Best early in the day |

-| Planning rule | Book flexible, keep activities movable |
+| Planning rule | Book refundable, keep activities movable, and avoid tight prepaid schedules |

 Use the National Hurricane Center during your final planning week and while traveling.
 You do not need to panic months ahead, but September is not the month for ignoring forecasts.